 Discouragement is one of the quickest ways to pour water on our fire.
 We all so easily get inspired to do certain things, but lack the courage to follow through.
 If the people you hang out with discourage you, find some new friends!
 When coals are close to each other they stay on fire.
 If you isolate one it loses its heat, turning cold.
 It is imperative to surround yourself with people that build you up and not tear you down.

 The fire stays alive when we keep putting wood on the fire.
 Be in church.
 Be in the Word.
 Be in prayer.
 This is where your enthusiasm for God and life are found.

-The saddest disease we have today is apathy.
-Many of us have died inside because we have no enthusiasm for anything anymore.
-We cannot be apathetic about God, we cannot be casual about our destiny beyond this life.
-David’s constant theme was that he desired God.
+Our saddest spiritual disease today is apathy.
+Many have died inside because they simply don't care.
+We cannot be apathetic about God. we cannot be casual about eternity.
+King David the Psalmist constantly pined for God.

 Ps 42:1 As the deer pants for the water brooks, So my pants my soul for You, O God.

 Ps 63:1 O God, you are my God; Early will I seek You; My soul thirsts for You; My flesh longs for You In a dry and thirsty land where there is no water.

 Ps 84:2 My soul longs, yes, even faints for the courts of the Lord; My heart and my flesh cry out for the living God.